Atvaark/BinderTool/README.md

 BinderTool t10_23_00_00.tpfbdt
 ```

 Unpacking an encrypted bhd file.
-This requires the corresponding KeyCode.pem files to be in the same folder.
+This will only work for files with known decryption keys such as Data1.bhd-Data5.bhd.
 ```
 BinderTool Data1.bhd
 ```